PatGendre/oai-openedition/docs/source/qdc.rst

 Available for OpenEdition Journals and OpenEdition Books.

-OpenEdition provide partners an access to full text in TEI (`Text Encoding Initiative <http://www.tei-c.org/>`_) format and Raw text format for documents published on OpenEdition Journals and OpenEdition Books.
+OpenEdition provides partners an access to full text in TEI (`Text Encoding Initiative <http://www.tei-c.org/>`_) format and Raw text format for documents published on OpenEdition Journals and OpenEdition Books.

-Link to TEI structured full text and to Raw text is retrivable in ``dcterms:hasFormat``.
+Link to TEI structured full text and to Raw text is retrievable in ``dcterms:hasFormat``.

 * ``<dcterms:hasFormat scheme="TEI">``: link to structured  XML-TEI Full text (suitable for republication and text and dat mining)
 * ``<dcterms:hasFormat scheme="BASICTEI">``: link to full text in the "basicTEI" format witch provide metadata of the document in TeiHeader and raw text in the body section (suitable for text indexing).